janwilmans/guidelines/README.md

 # Brief

 My approach typically deviates from other sources through simplification.
 I try to offer guidance even when the answer is "it depends."
-My reasoning is that, while it does depend, having a go-to default is still valuable.
-The more we choose the defaults, the less surprising the code becomes.
+My reasoning is that, while it does depend, having a go-to default is valuable.
+The more we choose these defaults, the less surprising the code becomes.

 I also strive to keep it brief.
 Nobody wants to read a 200-page document before they start coding, and it's difficult to keep all of that in mind all the time.
-This is why I provide the 'Highest Level Summary' below and why there is some redundancy between this document and the 'detailed document'.
+This is why I provide the 'Highest Level Summary' below and why there is some redundancy between [this](README.md) document and the [detailed document](guidelines_details.md).

 # Guidelines

 These guidelines are just that, guidelines.
-They aren't rigid rules.
+They are not rules.

+The difference is, guidelines are suggestions that should be considered, but its ok to deviate from them.
+Rules imply more rigidity and should not be broken. (if you aim to follow good practices that is).

 To express this in the words of [Kate Gregory ](https://www.youtube.com/watch?v=MBRoCdtZOYg): "I kinda like having a fence, because it keeps me from falling into the river accidentally.
 It doesn't stop you from going in, if you want to go into the river, go into the river."
-I think this is a good way to think about these guidelines as well, use them as a default and if you go beyond them, tread carefully.
+I think this is a good way to think about guidelines as well, use them as a default and if you go beyond them, tread carefully.

-This doesn't mean you should follow the guidelines mindlessly.
-Instead, think about the code, apply the defaults and and if they work well, don't complicate things further.
-Following the guidelines typically results in the least surprising code.
+This also means you should not follow guidelines mindlessly.
+Instead, think about the code, apply the defaults and if they work well, don't complicate things any further.
+Following these default guidelines typically results in the least surprising code.

-I find that the guidelines outlined here are reasonable default practices.
-The motto I recommend is: comply or explain.
+I find that the guidelines outlined here are reasonable default practices for many projects.
+The motto I recommend is: **comply or explain**.
 While it might sound harsh, it is just an easy to remember motto, do not take it as an order, just as a way to remember.
 It means if you choose a non-default solution and deviated from a guideline, you should be able to articulate why.
-Such instances may indicate particularly interesting code, could benefit from a comment explaining a 'why'.
+Such instances may indicate particularly interesting code, that you could move into a separate function.
+Or could benefit from a comment explaining a 'why'.

-The goal isn't to use the guidelines as a strict "do this or else" directive but rather the other way around, guidelines should not be followed blindly!
+To re-affirm, do not to use these guidelines as a strict "do this or else" directive but rather the other way around, the guidelines should never be followed blindly!
 If you are comfortable explaining why you wrote something in a way that deviated from the guidelines, then you demonstrate you thought about it and came to the conclusion that something else was better.
 And THAT IS GREAT.

 # Guidelines vs. Style